 Surface piercings are fantastic because they allow you to pierce basically anywhere on the body (as long as there’s enough flesh to do so).
 While there are endless surface piercings styles out there, one has elevated itself into recent popularity above the rest: the bridge piercing.

 Aptly named, the bridge piercing is placed between the eyes at the bridge of the nose.
 This seemingly impossible piercing is completed when your piercer pinches the skin at the bridge of your nose and pushes a needle straight through.
-The piercing is then filled with either a straight barbell or a curved barbell, depending on your anatomy.
+The piercing is then filled with a straight barbell.

 The result?
 A double-pierced look that seems to defy gravity.